 Neuromonic devices are specialty devices that can help retrain your brains response to tinnitus and significantly reduce your tinnitus distress.
 Using music therapy and other sounds that are similar to your tinnitus, these devices teach your brain to reduce its response to tinnitus which has the effect of making your tinnitus seem much softer.

 Environmental sounds and background noises can help reduce your tinnitus distress by reducing the audibility of your tinnitus.
 Background sounds such as pink noise, white noise, the sounds of wave crashing and the sound of rain compete with the sound of your tinnitus making your tinnitus seem much softer.
 Like when you are in a busy restaurant and it can be hard to hear people’s voices, these extra noises will make it more difficult to hear your tinnitus.
 When selecting environmental sounds select calm, soothing soundscapes with relatively constant pitch.

-Research has found that if you can change the way you perceive and relate to your tinnitus you can significantly reduce the distress caused by your tinnitus.
+Research has found that if you can change the way you perceive, and relate to your tinnitus, you can significantly reduce the distress caused by your tinnitus.
 When you hear tinnitus, the majority of people’s habitual and instinctive response is to get annoyed, irritated and distressed.
 However by getting upset you can actually make your tinnitus worse, as these negative emotions cause increase stress on your brain which in turn amplifies your tinnitus!
-At the Lions Hearing Clinic we will show you how to become aware of your brains instinctive response to tinnitus and how you can use this awareness to reduce your level of tinnitus distress.
-We will also show you how to understand your tinnitus, identify its triggers and how to retrain your brain’s response to tinnitus to reduce the impact of tinnitus in your life.
+At the Lions Hearing Clinic we will explain how you become aware of your brains instinctive response to tinnitus, and how this understanding of tinnitus awareness can be used to reduce tinnitus distress.
+We will help you to understand your tinnitus, identify its triggers and work holistically and collaboratively with health professionals to reduce the impact of tinnitus in your life.